bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

-Modern project frameworks, such as [Ruby on Rails](https://rubyonrails.org) and [Create React App](https://github.com/facebook/create-react-app), are opinionated with regards to directory structure and project layout.
+Modern project frameworks, such as [Ruby on Rails](https://rubyonrails.org) and [Create React App](https://github.com/facebook/create-react-app), are opinionated in regards to directory structure and project layout.

 Those opinionated project layouts, as created by the above listed frameworks and others, can form the basis for fuzzy project navigation.